The Difference Between Simplified and Traditional Chinese

 Traditional Vs Simplified Chinese – Final Thoughts

-Exploring Chinese in both its written and its spoken form is a fascinating topic of study.
+Exploring Chinese in both its written and spoken form is a fascinating topic of study.
 From ancient roots, contemporary Chinese retains an allure that is made only more appealing to linguists by its relative complexity.
 Chinese might not be easy to learn if you’re a native English speaker, but it is certainly a satisfying language to study.

-Your own circumstances will dictate your reasons for using and/or learning Chinese, as well as the kind of Chinese translation services that you are likely to need.
+Your circumstances will dictate your reasons for using and/or learning Chinese, as well as the kind of Chinese translation services that you are likely to need.
 This means that opting to use traditional Chinese versus simplified Chinese might not come down to a matter of choice but to one of practicality.

 By Ofer Tirosh